zxkxyz/paste/README.md

 - Optionally, follow the heroku instructions to add a CNAME record from a custom domain that points to your Heroku Paste app.
 - You're done!
 It's as simple as that!

 Pushing to Heroku automatically builds/downloads the dependencies for you so there's nothing else involved.
+You will not have the same site fonts as I do because I'm importing a TypeKit.
+You can simply edit this code in case you want to import your own TypeKit.
+But don't worry, the CSS will default to matching system fonts in case TypeKit fails.

 #### Custom/Firebase version ####
 If you'd like to run the application outside of Heroku you'll still need a Firebase database.
 If you plan on doing this, make sure you edit the _config.example.js_ file with your Firebase DB details and then rename the file to _config.js_.